amylmoriarty/User-Centric-Frontend-Development-Milestone-Project/README.md

 ### Acknowledgements

 The jumbotron uses a background image which leans on the hero image tutorial here: https://www.w3schools.com/howto/howto_css_hero_image.asp it was significantly edited to suit the style and layout of the site.

+A special thanks to my mentor Jonathan for his excellent guidance throughout this project.